 If you choose this option, we do not monitor the baby during labour, and the baby may be born alive or already has died.
 This may sound a little heartless–but the watching a heartbeat hour after hour and see the moment that your baby actually dies is really hard on women–and their partner–WE need to remember that this is a loss for BOTH of you!

-When the baBy is born you may see signs of life for a short while–but we have you hold and cuddle your baby for the short time your child be on this earth.
+When the baby is born you may see signs of life for a short while–but we have you hold and cuddle your baby for the short time your child is on this earth.
 I typically tell women that their child will be loved form the moment of birth, to the moment of death—something we all hope will happen in our lives.

 We often are able to put together a little box of mementoes–the bracelet, foot and hand prints, sometimes a picture, the hat that the baby wore.
-It is hoped that these will help —knowing that your child wore these things and will always be remembered.
+It is hoped that these will help —knowing that your child did exist, wore these things, and will always be remembered.

 Many funeral homes actually provide free cremation services for pregnancy loss – these things will all be discussed with you.